rubencaro/bottler/README.md

 ## TODOs

+* Include own iex app
+* Use default scripts if none given
 * At least some minimal testing
 * Get it stable on production
+* Individual tasks for each step
 * Complete README
 * Add to hex
 * Add to travis